Barcelona’s Port Olimpic

 The core of the district is naturally the square-shaped marina, which juts out into the Mediterranean and shines with the paint of bright white sailing boats and yachts, either moored or setting out to sea during the summer months as the rich and famous prepare to cruise up the Catalan coast (if you want to do the same, check out our page on sailing activities!).
-Meanwhile two of the city's most instantly-recognisable buildings reside at the port, in the forms of the Mapfre and Arts Hotel - two vast towers casting their shadow over the beach below.
+Meanwhile two of the city’s most instantly-recognisable buildings reside at the port, in the forms of the Mapfre and Arts Hotel – two vast towers casting their shadow over the beach below.
 These skyscrapers were in fact built as part of the Olympic Village to house athletes during the Games, but are now an office building and 5-star luxury hotel respectively.
-They also form the perfect landmark for any disorientated tourists!
+They also form the perfect landmark for any disorientated tourists, as they are visible from almost every point along the sands.

 Naturally most travellers calling by the Port Olimpic will be taking a keen interest in one of Barcelona’s greatest assets – its beaches!
 The famous Barceloneta beach stretches south from the twin towers (right down to the sail-shaped W-Hotel) and is the favourite stretch of sand for the city’s first-time visitors.
 Northwards, going up to Parc del Forum are the rest of Barcelona’s beaches, starting with Nova Icaria, then Bogatell and continuing via Mar Bella and Nova Mar Bella to Llevant (it’s on these sands where generally-speaking locals prefer to congregate).